- Word count: No minimums but posts typically run between 250-800 words. Please stay under 800 words.

 2. Has this already been covered on MBG?

 We feature a wide range of topics on MindBodyGreen and we have a large library of great content.
 How can your piece add to what's already there?
-Perhaps yours can elaborate on one aspect that didn't get a lot of attention!
+Perhaps your submission can elaborate on one aspect that didn't get a lot of attention!

 3. What's a great title?